-- · regional, domestic and foreign supply and perceptions of supply of oil and natural gas; - the level of demand and perceptions of demand for oil and natural gas; - political conditions or hostilities in oil and natural gas producing regions; - anticipated future prices of oil and natural gas and other commodities; - · weather conditions and seasonal trends; - technological advances affecting energy consumption and energy supply; - · U.S. and worldwide economic conditions; - the price and availability of alternative fuels; - the proximity, capacity, cost and availability of gathering and transportation facilities; - the volatility and uncertainty of regional pricing differentials; - · governmental regulations and taxation; - energy conservation and environmental measures; and - acts of force majeure.
+- · regional, domestic and foreign supply and perceptions of supply of oil and natural gas; - the level of demand and perceptions of demand for oil and natural gas; - · political conditions or hostilities in oil and natural gas producing regions; - · anticipated future prices of oil and natural gas and other commodities; - · weather conditions and seasonal trends; - technological advances affecting energy consumption and energy supply; - · U.S. and worldwide economic conditions; - the occurrence or threat of epidemic or pandemic diseases, such as the recent outbreak of coronavirus or any government response to such occurrence or threat; - the price and availability of alternative fuels; - the proximity, capacity, cost and availability of gathering and transportation facilities; - \cdot $\;$ the volatility and uncertainty of regional pricing differentials; - · governmental regulations and taxation; - energy conservation and environmental measures; and - · acts of force majeure.

-Lower oil and natural gas prices will reduce profits to which the Trust is entitled and may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
+Crude oil prices have declined sharply in the first quarter of 2020 in response to the economic effects of the coronavirus pandemic and the recent announcement of planned production increases by Saudi Arabia.
+Continued low oil and natural gas prices will reduce profits to which the Trust is entitled, which will reduce the amount of each available for distribution to unitholders, and may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
 As a result, the operators of the Underlying Properties could determine during periods of low commodity prices to shut-in or curtail production from wells on the Underlying Properties, or even plug and abandon marginal wells that otherwise may have been allowed to continue to produce for a longer period under conditions of higher prices.
 Specifically, an operator may abandon any well or property if it reasonably believes that the well or property can no longer produce oil or natural gas in commercially paying quantities.
 This could result in termination of the Net Profits Interest relating to the abandoned well or property.